psychoeducation Group Therapy for Teens

 • Normalizing – being around others who share similar struggles, your teen can gain a sense that what he or she is experiencing is “normal.”

-• Process time – although psychoedducational groups are primarily focused on education, there is often opportunity for processing.
-Processing in group therapy is sharing one’s experiences, feelings, struggles, etc., and receiving feedback on how other’s can relate.
+• Process Time – although psychoeducational groups are primarily focused on education, there is often an opportunity for processing.
+Processing in group therapy is sharing one’s experiences, feelings, struggles, etc., and receiving feedback on how others can relate.

-• Positive peer support – hearing from others who struggle in similar ways to that of your teen can help him or her feel less alone.
-This can be a relief to many.
+• Positive Peer Support – hearing from others who struggle in similar ways to that of your teen can help him or her feel less alone, which can be a relief to many.

 and attainable.